No 10 staff ‘warned not to destroy relevant information over Christmas parties’

 Nevertheless, these government scandals seem to have tarnished Mr Johnson and the Conservatives, whose popularity with the public have dropped dramatically in the past few weeks.

-The latest Ipsos Mori poll suggests that 13 per cent more people now think Labour leader Keir Starmer would be a better prime minister than Mr Johnson.
+The latest Ipsos Mori poll suggests that 13 per cent more people now think Labour leader Sir Keir Starmer would be a better prime minister than Mr Johnson.

 Meanwhile, other recent surveys put Labour ahead of the Tories, including a YouGov poll from 9 December, which had Labour on 37 per cent of the vote and the Conservatives on 33 per cent, a four point gain and a three point decrease respectively, compared to the previous week.